theochem/horton/doc/user_hamiltonian_molecular.rst

 Molecular Hamiltonians
 ######################

 A molecular Hamiltonian is typically set up in three steps.
-First you load or construct a molecular geometry.
-Then you generate a Gaussian basis set for this molecule.
-Finally, you can compute all kinds of matrix elements with that basis to define a Hamiltonian.
+First, you load or construct a molecular geometry.
+Then, you generate a Gaussian basis set for this molecule.
+Finally, you can calculate all kinds of matrix elements with that basis to define a Hamiltonian.